 The Secretariat receives, checks and verifies all nominations and confirms this with the nominator.
 It then passes the nominations to the RSC, which, after an admissibility check, researches each nomination and arrives at an initial assessment as to whether the nomination meets the selection criteria or not.
-It presents its assessment to the IAC, which further evaluates the nomination and decides whether or not to recommend the nomination for inscription.
-Its recommendation goes to the Executive Board of UNESCO which makes the final decision in inscription.
+It presents its assessment to the IAC, which further evaluates the nomination and decides whether or not to recommend the nominated item for inscription.
+In line with section 8.5.3.5.4 of the General Guidelines, as revised, its recommendations for inscription, as a whole, go to the Executive Board of UNESCO in the form of an Information Document.
+The Executive Board then endorses such recommendations as a package so that the successfully nominated items can be inscribed on the Memory of the World International Register.
+The rest of the nominations may fall under 'Provisional inscription', 'Refer and Resubmit' and 'Rejection'.
+Such nominations are communicated to the nominators by the Memory of the World Secretariat, with clear reasons given for the IAC's decision, in order to assist the nominations are not included in the Information Document presented to the Executive Board.